inductivekickback/at/README.md

 ```

 ### Usage
-The SoC module can be used from the REPL or a custom script:
+The module can be used from the REPL or a custom script:
 ```
 $ cd at
 $ python3